What is static load balancing?

 Static load balancing distributes the load evenly across circuits to prevent overload.

-1. Electrical load: In an electrical system, the load consists of electrical appliances, lighting, and other electrical consumers.
+1. Electrical Load: In an electrical system, the load consists of electrical devices, lighting, and other electrical consumers.
 This load may be unevenly distributed across different circuits or phases in the system.

-2. Circuit distribution: Static load balancing involves manually or automatically distributing the electrical load over the available circuits or phases.
-This is usually done by redistributing the load or moving appliances from one circuit to another.
+2. Circuit Distribution: Static load balancing involves manually or automatically distributing the electrical load across the available circuits or phases.
+This is usually done by redistributing the load or moving devices from one circuit to another.

-3. Load measurement: To distribute the load evenly, the loads on the different circuits or phases must be measured.
-This can be done using electrical measuring instruments, such as ammeters or power meters, to measure the current and power on each circuit.
+3. Load Measurement: To distribute the load evenly, the loads on the different circuits or phases must be measured.
+This can be done using electrical measuring instruments, such as ammeters or energy meters, to measure the current and power on each circuit.

-4. Adjustments: Based on the measurements, adjustments can be made to evenly distribute the load.
-This may mean relocating appliances from an overloaded circuit to a less loaded circuit or modifying the connection of devices to better distribute the load.
+4. Adjustments: Based on the measurements, adjustments can be made to distribute the load evenly.
+This may involve moving devices from an overloaded circuit to a less burdened circuit, or altering the connection of devices to better distribute the load.

 It is important to note that static load balancing is a static method and does not respond to changing load patterns.
 For dynamic load distribution, where the load can shift over time, other methods are available, such as dynamic load balancing.